Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 - Use of PolyBase to load on-premises data to Azure SQL DW
 - Using Azure Machine Learning to deploy prediction model as web services and run periodic prediction in Azure Data Factory (ADF)
 - Dashboard to display sales and customer churn data
+- Retaining of the machine learning model with new data

 ## Prerequisites